Cristian Estan — research summary |

 Network devices use increasingly sophisticated methods to recognize malicious traffic and various categories of traffic to be given lower priority.
-Most of my research is related to the algorithmic aspects of understanding and controlling network traffic.
-The three main areas I work in are network security, network traffic measurement, and network traffic analysis.
+The main focus of my research is on the algorithmic and architectural aspects of controlling network traffic and protecting from network security threats.
 To find out more about my research see my publication list sorted by the time of publication, grouped by subject area, or grouped by the type of venue they were published in (journal, conference, workshop, etc.).

 Current students